Skip to content

 During the following week, I wrote Space Con, Daybreak, AM/FM Ghosts, The Interview, Modern Sonnet, The Witness and How Much?.
 These were all under 2,000 words long.

 Therefore of these stories, Space Con is something of a science fiction true crime story.
 Daybreak is about a medical miracle.
-AM/FM Ghosts plays with some urban fantasy I’ve been considering.
+AM/FM Ghosts plays with some urban fantasy I have been considering.

 The Interview and How Much? are both truly creepy science fiction.
 Modern Sonnet is a touch of poetry.
 The Witness is a little crime drama.